rvolz/BicBucStriim/README.md

 * Use `chmod -R ga+w bbs/data/titles` to correct the permissions after copying if there are access errors

 After that the thumbnails should appear again.

-Notice for Github users, v1.2.5+: Issue #104 added the possibility to have multiple admin users.
-If you have trouble to login as admin, either

-1. use the sqlite3 cli to `update user set role=1 where username='admin';`
-2. delete `data/data.db`

 Troubleshooting